Laviesss/XDRF/README.md

 - ✅ **Blocks radar-disabling chat codes** before they affect Xaero's mods
 - 💬 Optional **in-game chat notifications** when a radar-blocking message is intercepted
 - 🔔 Optional **toast pop-ups** as visual alerts
-- 🧠 **Remembers the last blocked message** and lets you resend it with a button press to reapply previously blocked radar state in case mods ask to see minimap or screenshot or screen recording/screen sharing
+- 🧠 **Remembers the last radar blocker** and lets you resend it if mods ask for minimap proof (e.g. screenshots or screen sharing)
 - ♻️ **Reset radar mode** manually using a built-in reset button to manually reset radar state to its unblocked state
 - 🛠️ Fully configurable via **Mod Menu + YACL (Yet Another Config Lib)**
 - 💾 Config is **saved persistently** and respects your changes between launches